 Oxford Covered Market

-Gort Scott Architects’ proposals for the Market are driven by 6 core values that have been developed with the Council, traders, and users: Inclusivity, sustainability, evolution of trade, increased footfall, heritage, and distinctiveness.
-Oxford Covered Market presents an exciting opportunity for the community to guide the development of a new kind of truly open and friendly amenity for Oxford, accessible to everyone and open for all.
+Our proposals for the Market are driven by six core values that have been developed with the Council, traders, and users: inclusivity, sustainability, evolution of trade, increased footfall, heritage, and distinctiveness.
+The project presents an exciting opportunity for a new kind of community-led development; creating a truly open, welcoming and accessible space for Oxford.

 Further information